Static Application Security Testing (SAST)

 - Early risk detection: Risks are identified before they can be exploited.

-Where is SAST particularly useful?
+In what contexts is SAST particularly useful?

 - Financial sector: Banks and financial institutions that process sensitive customer data benefit from security checks to prevent data leaks and attacks.